trezakou/rpn-calculator-kata-cacib/README.md

 The API is divided in two parts `default` and `RPN calculator`.

-The `RPN calculator` part is responsible for handeling all requests related to the functionalities requested for the RPN calculator.
+The `RPN calculator` part is responsible for handeling all requests related to the functionalities of the RPN calculator.

-The `default` contains an endpoint that allows to check if the API is working.
+The `default` contains an endpoint that allows to check if the API is in working order.

 ## Installation